Dealing with Teen Depression

 Violence.
 Some depressed teens—usually boys who are the victims of bullying—can become aggressive and violent.

-Teen depression is also associated with a number of other mental health problems, including eating disorders and self-injury.
 While depression can cause tremendous pain for your teen—and disrupt everyday family life—there are plenty of things you can do to help your child start to feel better.
 The first step is to learn what teen depression looks like and what to do if you spot the warning signs.

 Irritable or angry mood.
 As noted, irritability, rather than sadness, is often the predominant mood in depressed teens.
 A depressed teenager may be grumpy, hostile, easily frustrated, or prone to angry outbursts.